Poles/Poles/README.md

 ## Building Poles
 To build Poles, use the IDE projects we provide and follow the instructions in this file.

+### Windows
+1. Install NetBeans, MinGW and MSYS.
+2. Open `platforms/windows/Poles`.

+Once you build the application you will need to copy `platforms/windows/SDL2/bin/SDL.dll` to the folder where the executable created is (commonly in `platforms/windows/Poles/dist/Debug/MinGW-Windows/`).

 ### Mac OS X
 1. Install XCode.
 2. Open platforms/macosx/Poles.xcodeproj